 And this list of steps is the same (except for the do your programming changes) each time you make a change to an application.
 Generally, you learn the above process, but it’s petty brittle and mistakes happen.

 For me, for now.
 This is the basic task list for a programming ticket.
-Over time a new requirements are added and dropped.
-The list will grow or shrink.
+Over time new requirements are added and dropped.
+So over time, the list will grow or shrink.

 I am not proposing you use the above checklist.
-I am suggesting that you assemble a generalized checklist for the common tasks you preform and then attempt to stick with it in a consistent manner with each task you preform.
+But, What I am suggesting is that, if possible, you assemble a generalized checklist for the common tasks you perform and then attempt to stick with it in a consistent manner with each task you preform.

 Pro’s of a copy of the checklist per task